 Self-employed or in the gig economy?
 A mortgage isn’t beyond your reach.

-However, despite more people going it alone, the self-employed market remains underserved when it comes to loans and mortgages, with mainstream lending criteria often making it more difficult for self-employed and contract workers to secure finance.
+However, despite more people going it alone, the self-employed market remains underserved when it comes to loans and mortgages, with mainstream lending criteria often making it more difficult for these types of workers, along with contract workers, to secure finance.
 For example, most high street banks will ask for two years of accounts when deciding a mortgage application, which can make it hard for the newly self-employed, even if they have extensive experience in their field.

 Major banks also traditionally want to see proof of a steady income (the longer, the better) without any fluctuations or gaps in employment, even though that’s the reality for many Brits in today’s world.